Sardar Muhammad Yousuf

+Sardar Muhammad Yousuf Gujjar (سردار محمد یوسف گجر) is a Pakistani politician who is the current Minister for Religious Affairs and Interfaith Harmony, having previously served in the same position in the Abbasi cabinet from August 2017 to May 2018 and in the third Sharif ministry from 2013 to 2017.

 Political career

-Yousuf was elected to the Provincial Assembly of Khyber Pakhtunkhwa for the first time in 1985 Pakistani general election.
+Yousuf was elected to the Provincial Assembly of Khyber Pakhtunkhwa for the first time in the 1985 Pakistani general election.

+His father was a tenant of the Khans of Battal.
+Later he adopted the title of Sardar and joined politics.

-He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-45 (Mansehra-IV) in 1988 Pakistani general election, but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-45 (Mansehra-IV) in the 1988 Pakistani general election, but was unsuccessful.
 He received 9,811 votes and lost the seat to an independent candidate, Faiz Muhammad Khan.
-In the same election, he ran for the seat of the National Assembly of Pakistan from Constituency NA-16 (Mansehra-III) as a candidate of Pakistan Peoples Party but was unsuccessful.
+In the same election, he ran for the seat of the National Assembly of Pakistan from Constituency NA-16 (Mansehra-III) as a candidate of the Pakistan Peoples Party but was unsuccessful.

-He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-45 (Mansehra-IV) in 1990 Pakistani general election and defeated Faiz Muhammad Khan.
+He was re-elected to the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-45 (Mansehra-IV) in the 1990 Pakistani general election and defeated Faiz Muhammad Khan.
 In the same election, he was elected to the National Assembly as an independent candidate from Constituency NA-14 (Mansehra-I).
 He received 34,787 votes and defeated a candidate of Jamiat Ulema-e Islam (F) (JUI-F).
 After winning he joined Pakistan Muslim League (N) (PML-N).

 He ran for the seat of the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PF-45 (Mansehra-IV) in 1993 Pakistani general election, but was unsuccessful.
 He received 486 votes and lost the seat to an independent candidate, Haq Nawaz Khan.
 In the same election, he was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-14 (Mansehra-I).
 He received 58,191 votes and defeated a candidate of Pakistan Muslim League (J).